Skip to content

 Caring For Your Area Rug: Tips and Tricks for Maintaining its Beauty and Longevity

-How to Care and Store Your Area Rug
+How to Care for Area Rugs

 Vacuum Your Rug Regularly

-Make it a habit to vacuum your rug regularly.
-Trust me, once a week is your sweet spot.
-Vacuum with a gentle suction and no harsh brushes to protect those soft fibers.
-Full Coverage.
-Don’t just skim the surface—vacuum the back too.
+Don’t just skim the surface, vacuum the back too.
 This keeps pesky dust bunnies at bay and prevents any unwanted mites from setting up camp underneath.
 This routine clears away dirt and dust that inevitably sneaks in, preserving your rug’s pristine appearance.

 Regular Rug Maintenance